Can A Personality Test Help Me Find True Love?

 In the end, using Myers-Briggs to hack my dating game was about as effective as trying to find true love via the zodiac.
 But where I failed, other MBTI connoisseurs have had success.

-Francesca Specter, writer and founder of the blog Alonement, said she came across the MBTI after being asked to take the test during sixth form.
+Francesca Specter, writer and founder of the blog Alonement, said she came across the MBTI after being asked to take the test during sixth form (or 12th grade in Canada.)
 She later applied the results to her dating life.
 "I started applying the MBTI when I started dating after my ex and I broke up, after seeing it on some people's online dating profiles," she tells me.
 "There are lots of Reddit and Quora threads devoted to MBTI and its influence on relationships, and I became obsessed with reading up on it.

 Advertisement